niraj1mahajan/WordPress-Detector/README.md

 2. Open a terminal or command prompt and navigate to the directory where the script is located.
 3. Run the script with the following command:

-python wordpress_detector.py <filename>
+python wordpress_detector.py `<filename>`

 Replace `<filename>` with the name of the file that contains the list of domains you want to check.
 Each domain should be on a separate line in the file.

-For example, if your file is called `mydomains.txt`, you would run the script with the following command:
+For example, if your file is called `domainlist.txt`, you would run the script with the following command:

-python wordpress_detector.py mydomains.txt
+python wordpress_detector.py domainlist.txt

 4. The script will output the list of domains that are running WordPress to the console, and also write them to a file called `wordpress_domains.txt` in the same directory as the script.